 Blockchain is a decentralized protocol for transactions between parties, even if they do not trust each other.
 It is therefore the basis for crypto currencies, but can also be used in many other areas.
 Austria is one of those countries in which blockchain know-how was built up at a very early stage.
-The Austrian Blockchain Center (ABC) is the world's largest blockchain competence center and bundles the comprehensive interdisciplinary competencies in the field of the fundamentals and application of blockchain technologies in one place.
+The Austrian Blockchain Center (ABC) is one of the largest blockchain competence centers and bundles the comprehensive interdisciplinary competencies in the field of the fundamentals and application of blockchain technologies in one place.

 The Austrian Blockchain Center

 The Austrian Blockchain Center (ABC) lead by the Vienna University of Economics and Business Administration is dedicated to the scientifically grounded further development of the technology and its application for various economic sectors.
 The ABC involves 21 scientific institutions, 54 companies and 17 associated participants, including 16 international institutions/companies.

 The Center's diverse research and development topics deal with economic, technological, application-related, political and legal issues.
 F.ex. improved identification of customers of banks and insurance companies, use of blockchains in accounting and auditing, establishing fraud-resistant tax collection procedures, simplifiying handling of cross-border capital market transactions, cross-company administration of measurement data or human-machine interaction and machine-to-machine communication in industry.